xmtp/xmtp-dot-org/src/pages/decentralizing-xmtp.md

 Two distributed systems will coordinate these interactions.

-1. The **XMTP broadcast network:** a small, permissioned set of node operators replicating messages across diverse organizations and geographies to ensure availability.
+1. The **XMTP broadcast network:** a small, permissioned set of node operators replicating messages across [diverse organizations and geographies](https://community.xmtp.org/t/xip-54-xmtp-network-node-operator-qualification-criteria/868) to ensure availability.
 2. The **XMTP appchain:** an L3 blockchain securing all metadata that require strict ordering.
 Four smart contracts will manage this data:
     - The `Nodes` contract manages the list of broadcast network nodes, ensuring that only authorized nodes participate in the network.
     - The `Payers` contract manages the payment of messaging fees to node operators, allowing applications and organizations to cover network costs without requiring users to pay directly.
     - The `IdentityUpdates` contract manages the list of wallet addresses associated with each XMTP inbox, enabling users to use multiple authorized wallet addresses to send and receive messages from a single inbox.
     - The `GroupMessages` contract manages group membership changes, ensuring that all clients have an identical view of group additions and removals in the correct order.

-For more specifics, follow the team's progress in the [xmtpd repo](https://github.com/xmtp/xmtpd/issues/118).
-A detailed XIP outlining the decentralization process will be published shortly.
+For more specifics, review [XIP-49](https://community.xmtp.org/t/xip-49-decentralized-backend-for-mls-messages/856) and follow the team's progress in the [xmtpd repo](https://github.com/xmtp/xmtpd/issues/118).

 ![Diagram of actors in the XMTP decentralized network](../../static/img/decentralizing-xmtp-1.png)

 ### Timeline and key milestones

-We expect to launch a testnet of the new decentralized network at the end of November, 2024.
-The testnet will be unincentivized with no fees charged to payers and no rewards distributed to node operators.
+We launched a testnet in February, 2024.
+The testnet is currently unincentivized, with no fees charged to payers and no rewards distributed to node operators.

-We expect to add incentives to the testnet in Q1 2025 and to be ready for final audits and mainnet in H2 2025.
+We expect to add incentives to the testnet later in Q1 2025 and to be ready for final audits and mainnet in H2 2025.

 ## FAQ